You may be someone who tends to keep it simple when it comes to a beauty routine. You use a cleanser, moisturizer, and a minimal amount of makeup.

 Rinse to reveal younger complexion and more radiant-looking skin

 When you notice the texture of your complexion becoming slightly rough or just looking dull, it's often the fault of dead skin cells collecting on the surface.
-While the skin renewal or turnover cycle is normal and natural, it sometimes requires a little nudge when it comes to sloughing off some of that dead skin.
+While the skin renewal or turnover cycle is normal and natural, it sometimes requires a little nudge when it comes to sloughing off some of that staleness.

 So, what exactly does an enzyme mask do?